SoltauFintel/oceanground/README.md

         -v /{hostpath}/AppConfig.properties:/AppConfig.properties:ro \
         mwvb.de:5000/oceanground:0.5.1

+After that you can call http://{host}:9032 and log in with Facebook.

 It's clever to install a 2nd OceanGround container for updating the 1st OceanGround instance.
+You can access the 2nd instance with Microsoft Edge on http://{host}:9031.

     docker run -d \
         --name oceangroundupdater \